 Who We Are

-We are currently a team of three New Zealand registered Occupational Therapists.
-We all have New Zealand and overseas experience branching to South Africa and the United Kingdom.
-Between the three of us we have a magnitude of experience and training to adequately assess and treat children aged 0-12 years of age covering a range of specialist areas.
+We are a small specialist team of New Zealand registered Occupational Therapists who have New Zealand and overseas experience branching to South Africa and the United Kingdom.
+Between us we have a magnitude of experience and training to adequately assess and treat children aged 0-12 years of age covering a range of specialist areas.
 Currently we treat children within the school or education environment, at their homes or at our clinic based out of one of our therapists homes.

 How can we help?